Korn's inequality from the viewpoint of calculus of variations: Korn in other function spaces

 where $D(w)$ is the doubling constant associated to the measure $w\diff x$ (which can be bounded from above by $D(w)\lesssim 2^{dp}[w]_{A_p}$).
 We also remark that the previous result fails for the Poisson kernel because of its slow decay, see section 3 of~\cite{Fefferman} for more details.
 This is, in particular, the reason why we choose to use the space-time Brownian motion representation of $R_iR_j$ instead of the background-diffusion one. \end{remark} We will now use a weighted version of Burkholder's method (\cite[corollary 1]{Petermichl}) to obtain \begin{theorem} Given a weight $w\in A_{p}^{\text{\upshape Heat}}$ we have

-where $C(p,w\diff x, \R^d)$ is the best constant for the associated Korn inequality. \end{theorem} Let us now recall the weighted martingale estimate that underlies the proof of the $A_p$-version of our estimates: \begin{theorem}[{\cite[Corollary 1]{Petermichl}}] Let $(X_t),(Y_t)$ be Hilbert-space-valued martingales and assume that $X \preccurlyeq Y$.
+where $K$ is an absolute constant and $C(p,w\diff x, \R^d)$ is the best constant for the associated Korn inequality. \end{theorem} Let us now recall the weighted martingale estimate that underlies the proof of the $A_p$-version of our estimates: \begin{theorem}[{\cite[Corollary 1]{Petermichl}}] Let $(X_t),(Y_t)$ be Hilbert-space-valued martingales and assume that $X \preccurlyeq Y$.
 Then, given a martingale $w\in A_p$ with $p\in (1,\infty)$ we have

-\end{theorem} The last ingredient we shall need is the connection between heat weights and martingale weights, which is a straightforward consequence of Itô's formula. \begin{lemma}[ {\cite[Section 4]{banuelos2017weightedsquarefunctionestimates}}] Given a heat weight $w$, define $W$ as $W^{T,n}_t=U w(Y_t^{T,n})$, where $Y_t^{T,n}$ is the space-time Brownian motion with uniform initial distribution on $[-n,n]^d$ and $Uw$ the heat extension of $w$.
+\end{theorem} The last ingredient we shall need is the connection between heat weights and martingale weights, which is a straightforward consequence of Itô's formula. \begin{lemma} [{\cite[Section 4]{banuelos2017weightedsquarefunctionestimates}}] Given a heat weight $w$, define $W$ as $W^{T,n}_t=U w(Y_t^{T,n})$, where $Y_t^{T,n}$ is the space-time Brownian motion with uniform initial distribution on $[-n,n]^d$ and $Uw$ the heat extension of $w$.
 Then

 \end{lemma}

 \begin{remark} The reason we deal with a restricted version of $W$ rather than with $W$ itself is so as to sidestep the issue of uniform integrability, which is not entirely trivial since $w$ itself is not a priori in $L^1$ and so $W$ is not necessarily uniformly integrable so $W\notin A_p$.
 This problem, however, disappears when one is working on manifolds with finite measure; in that case one can actually prove that we have equality between the two notions of weight, see \cite[Theorem 4.2]{Li2019}. \end{remark} The weighted Korn estimates now follow from the above weighted Burkholder estimate: \begin{proof} Define the two martingales $\mathcal Y^{T,n}_t\mathrel{:}=U f(Y^{T,n}_t)$ and